 Nga was finally able to receive a family visit in prison, however she was separated from her children by a thick glass screen.
 Prior to this, prison authorities had been stating that she needed to gain Supreme Court approval for a visit.
 Her health is at risk, as she suffers from complications related to a 2014 assault.
 There is a report that she has been in solitary confinement.

-Nga was in positive spirits before her trial in July 2017 but has only been able to see her children once in her entire time in custody (December 2017).
+Nga was in positive spirits before her trial in July 2017 but had only been able to see her children once in her entire time in custody up to that point (December 2017).

 There is a report that Nga has been in solitary confinement.